Previous dayFebruary 7, 2026Next day

 76.6 km---✓ ReviewedUSGS →

-A magnitude 2.0 earthquake was recorded 80 km NW of Aleneva, Alaska on February 7, 2026 at 20:03 UTC.
-This was a intermediate depth earthquake, focused at 76.6 km depth.
+At 20:03 UTC on February 7, 2026, a magnitude 2.0 tremor occurred 80 km NW of Aleneva, Alaska.
+The event originated approximately 76.6 km below the surface, classifying it as intermediate depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
 Geolocation places the event at 58.652°N, -153.712°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-07